School leavers with NCEA Level 2 or above

 What We Have Found

-Eighty percent of school leavers achieved NCEA Level 2 or above in 2016.
+In 2018, seventy-nine percent of school leavers achieved NCEA Level 2 or above.

 Percentage of school leavers with at least an NCEA Level 2 or equivalent qualification.